 Paramedic Bridge Certificate

 The Paramedic Bridge Certificate advances a Maryland Licensed CRT who attends BCCC to Nationally Registered Paramedic (NRP) certification.
-Incoming students receive 12 credit hours toward the Paramedic Bridge Certificate and must earn 31 additional credit hours to receive the advanced certificate.
+Incoming students receive 12 credit hours towards the Paramedic Bridge Certificate and must earn 31 additional credit hours to receive the advanced certificate.

-NRPs provide emergency medical treatment at the scene of an accident or illness and transports sick and injured persons to medical facilities.
+NRPs provide emergency medical treatment at the scene of an accident or illness and transport sick and injured persons to medical facilities.
 An NRP also analyzes and takes command of patient care with full responsibility for the patient until relieved by proper medical staff.
 NRPs work with Fire and EMS employees, but their role does not involve full supervisory duties or responsibilities.